celo-org/celo-monorepo/README-dev.md

 /tmp/tmp1 $ npm install @celo/cli@0.0.20
 ```

 Add a tag with the most recent git commit of the published branch.
-Note that this is the commit before package.json is updated with the new package version.
+Note that this commit comes before package.json is updated with the new package version.

 ```
 $ npm dist-tag add <package-name>@<version> [<tag>]